 As well as schools, go to care homes or retirement homes to provide specialised and adapted physical activities to help the older members of your community stay fit and active.

 The Chamber of Commerce is a great place to make connections with the top businesses in your local area or region.
 By making connections, building and developing professional relationships, you will be able to promote your business within your area.

 A business networking event is full of local business people who, like you, are keen to promote their businesses at a time where everyone is free and available to listen.

 An advantage of attending networking events is you’ll get to learn how to promote and grow your business from other owners who have been successful but are looking to connect with more businesses.
 You will also have people to inspire you with their motivation and bounce ideas off of each other.

 How to behave in network events is important.
 You don’t want to just go up to people and start talking about what you do non stip.
 Remember the key is to build a connection.
 So when you go up to someone, take an interest in what them and their business.
 Take their business cards so that you can contact them at a later date.

 Then make sure you do contact them afterwards- an email is usually the best way rather than a call (they could be busy) or text (too personal just yet).
 An email means they can get back to you at a time that’s convenient to them.
 Make the message memorable-which could be something specific you both talked about.
 If they asked you a question about your business, then you can reply back to them and explain what you do and services you offer.

 Offer to meet them in person again to go through your businesses in detail and how it could benefit both of you.
 The 1:1 meeting is important because it is not until then you will have a new contact who can talk about you to their connections.

-Marketing for your fitness business is more than sharing pictures of super fit people with abs to die for!
+Marketing for your fitness business is more than sharing pictures of super fit people with abs do die for!
 It’s about sending the right message to people using a way that is appropriate to you and your clients.
-Don’t make it obvious you are selling your services.
+Remember; don’t make it obvious you are selling your services.
 You need to show that you are providing value and helping people to reach their personal life and health goals.